omarxtufail/Songs-Website/README.md

 # Songs-Website
-Used bootstrap foior navbar, slideshow, and table
+Used bootstrap for navbar, slideshow, and table
 Used fontawesome for navbar icons
 Used my own css